RoganGrant/rnaseq/docs/usage.md

 ### Full samplesheet

 The pipeline will auto-detect whether a sample is single- or paired-end using the information provided in the samplesheet.
 The samplesheet can have as many columns as you desire, however, there is a strict requirement for the first 4 columns to match those defined in the table below.
+Any additional columns will be added to the final DESeq2 dataset for convenience.
+If you wish to overlay specific factor on the final QC output (PCA and distance matrix), set the `--deseq2_group_col` parameter to your factor of interest and include this factor in your samplesheet (`--input`).

 A final samplesheet file consisting of both single- and paired-end data may look something like the one below.
 This is for 6 samples, where `TREATMENT_REP3` has been sequenced twice.